15+ Free Things to do (with or w/o Kids)

 - Check the weather, as some of these places are are outdoors.

-- Take lots of photos so you can reminisce about your outing at a later time!
+- Take lots of photos so you can reminisce about your outing at a later time and share them on social media with your friends & family.

 - REMEMBER: You don’t need to travel far or spend a lot of money in order to have fun!